MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

     ![Review Disk Storage Allocation](./media/add-storage/dpm2016-add-storage-9.png)

-## Volume Exclusion
+## Volume exclusion

-DPM servers may be managed by a team of Administrators.
-While there are guidelines on storage that should be used for backups, a wrong volume given to DPM as backup storage may lead to loss of critical data.
+DPM servers may be managed by a team of administrators.
+While there are guidelines on storage that should be used for backups, an incorrect volume given to DPM as backup storage may lead to loss of critical data.
 Hence, with DPM 2016 UR4 and later, you can prevent such scenarios by configuring those volumes to not be shown as *available* for storage using PowerShell.

 For Example, to exclude F:\ and C:\MountPoint1, use these steps:

-1. Run the Set0DPMGlobalPropery cmdlet:
+1. Run the *Set0DPMGlobalPropery* cmdlet:

     ```PowerShell
     Set-DPMGlobalProperty -DPMStorageVolumeExclusion "F:,C:\MountPoint1"